frankieho852/FoodEducationApp/README.md

-# food_education_app
+# food_education_app in HKUST CSE FYP 2021

-A Flutter application that promotes food education
+A Flutter application that promotes food education.
+The application can provide the nutrition information of product to user, recommendation about which product is good for user and add the prodcut by OCR and barcode scanner.
+Also the application is use firebase for backend development.

 ## Getting Started